InseeFrLab/rjdworkspace/README.md

 [RJDemetra](https://github.com/nbbrd/rjdemetra) and extends some functions.
 In particular, rjdworkspace allows to:

-  - update the metadata of a workspace with those contained in another one (`update_metadata()`, `update_metadata_roughly()`) or update the metadata of a SaItem with the metadata contained in another SaItem (`set_metadata()`) ;
+  - update all metadata of a workspace with those contained in another one (`update_metadata()`, `update_metadata_roughly()`) or update the metadata of a SaItem with the metadata contained in another SaItem (`set_metadata()`) ;